 I find Easter a bit confusing.

 In 2004 the Indian Government gave a statue of the dancing Shiva to CERN, the European Centre for Nuclear Research.
 Why Shiva?, well in Hinduism he dances two forms Lasya and Tandava, which respectively celebrate creation and destruction.
-As at Cern, Shiva’s often depicted with a raised leg poised to stamp down and annihilate creation, whilst the other subdues Apasmara or Muyalaka, the demon of ignorance and evil – heavy, heady stuff.
+As at Cern, Shiva’s usually depicted with one leg raised, poised to stamp down and annihilate creation, whilst the other steps on and subdues Apasmara or Muyalaka, the demon of ignorance and evil, it’s heady stuff.

 Another purpose of Shiva’s dance is to release souls from the snare of ignorance and illusion.
 You can see how it was an apt choice for CERN’s mission of uncovering the fundamental nature of reality by smashing it to bits in its Large Hadron Collider.

-We all need to work at subduing Apasmara, push back the frontiers of our understanding and evolve; so isn’t it inevitable that in a few hundred years what we now believe will seem as preposterous as that which our ancestors did?
-After all it wasn’t so long ago that people were lodging children’s shoes up their chimneys to ward off witches.
+Subduing Apasmara, and extending the frontiers of our understanding requires effort, so isn’t it inevitable that in a few hundred years what we now believe will seem as preposterous as some of the beliefs our ancestors held?
+It wasn’t so long ago that people lodged children’s shoes up chimneys to ward off witches.

-Rather than argue a particular doctrine or belief I think it makes sense to take a more eclectic approach.
-One where religion and science offer different but meaningful perspectives.
-Of course rationalism, scepticism and empiricism are useful, as are faith, irony, art, humility and humour, and though the former are provable should that be the only factor in deciding how useful they are?
+Rather than argue a particular doctrine or belief, I think it makes sense to take a more eclectic approach.
+One where religion and science both contribute different but meaningful perspectives.
+Of course rationalism, scepticism and empiricism are useful, as are faith, irony, and an open mind.
+And though the former are grounded in provable evidence, is provability the only measure of value and utility?

 According to String theory there are many universes (multiverses) that are regularly created and annihilated (maybe in time to the beat of Shiva’s stamping foot).
-Which, if so, might mean our’s exists across something like an expanding bubble (for which there is some evidence), contained within another bubble universe and that countless more exist “beneath”.
-That model would entail possibly endless nested realities.
-Going further down the rabbit hole, string theory also suggests 8 other dimensions besides the four we’re familiar with, the first of which being the single dimension of a string.
+These multiverses might be thought of as something like the surface of an expanding bubbles (for which there is some evidence).
+As a “bubble” comes into existence it grows and as it expands another forms inside it and so on.
+It’s a beautiful idea: endless, inflating, nested realities.
+Going further down the rabbit hole, string theory also suggests 8 other dimensions besides the four we’re familiar with, the first of which is the single dimension of a string.

 Few can grasp the insights into physics and cosmology gained during the early years of the twentieth century, let alone those of the last hundred.
-We’re probably not even smart enough to realise how dumb we are.
+We’re probably not smart enough to realise how dumb we are.
 That’s why I like stories, they’re more accessible than equations and their message is easier to grasp.
+A romantic thought is that stories constitute the missing dark matter in our universe?

 Namaste